+The program is designed to provide individuals with disabilities an opportunity to prepare for employment, horticultural therapy and nutritional education in a healthy and productive environment.
 Project Grow emphasizes creating positive relationships, learning generalized employment skills, and gaining a greater sense of self-reliance while experiencing job training in the farming industry.

+The program participants learn how to manage a fully operational farm starting with preparing the soil to harvesting and distributing the crops.
 Each year, a bountiful harvest of vegetables, herbs and flowers are produced which are then made available for sale in local communities or donated for use in homes supported by Allies.
 Proceeds from sales go back into the program to help purchase supplies for the next season.